- An adjective that relates one thing to another in some way and usually ends in 'er'

 - Adjective that displays the most extreme value of its quality usually ending in 'est'.

-- alternative word choice which has the same meaning.
+- An alternative word choice that has the same or very similar meaning.

 1 of 20